jmbucknall/EZDSL/ezdsl.md

 #### Description
   Moves the cursor to the next data object in the list.

-  In DEBUG mode, an assertion error (ascAlreadyAtEnd) will occur if the cursor is at AfterLast.
+  In DEBUG mode, an assertion error (`ascAlreadyAtEnd`) will occur if the cursor is at `AfterLast`.

 ### Declaration
     procedure Prev;
 #### Description
   Moves the cursor to the previous data object in the list.

-  In DEBUG mode, an assertion error (ascAlreadyAtStart) will occur if the cursor is at BeforeFirst.
+  In DEBUG mode, an assertion error (`ascAlreadyAtStart`) will occur if the cursor is at `BeforeFirst`.

 ### Declaration
     function Replace(aData : pointer) : pointer;
 #### Description
-  Replaces the data object at the cursor with aData and returns the replaced data object.
-Note that for sorted lists, the cursor might be moved and will point to the aData data object..
+  Replaces the data object at the cursor with `aData` and returns the replaced data object.
+Note that for sorted lists, the cursor might be moved and will point to the `aData` data object.

-  In DEBUG mode an assertion error will occur (ascReplaceEdges) if the cursor is currently at BeforeFirst or AfterLast.
+  In DEBUG mode an assertion error will occur (`ascReplaceEdges`) if the cursor is currently at `BeforeFirst` or `AfterLast`.

 ### Declaration
     function Search(aData : pointer) : boolean;
 #### Description
-  Returns true if the data object aData is found in the list (Compare must return 0 between it and one of the data objects in the list) and the cursor is left pointing at the found data object.
+  Returns true if the data object `aData` is found in the list (`Compare` must return 0 between it and one of the data objects in the list) and the cursor is left pointing at the found data object.

   If the data object was not found it returns false.
 If the list is sorted, it leaves the cursor just past where the data object could be inserted.
-If the list is not sorted, the cursor is left in the AfterLast position.
+If the list is not sorted, the cursor is left in the `AfterLast` position.

 ### Declaration
     procedure SetAfterLast;
 #### Description
   Moves the cursor after all the data objects in the list.
-Calling Prev from this position gives you the last object on the list.
+Calling `Prev` from this position gives you the last object on the list.

 ### Declaration
     procedure SetBeforeFirst;
 #### Description
   Moves the cursor before all the data objects in the list.
-Calling Next from this position gives you the first object on the list.
+Calling `Next` from this position gives you the first object on the list.

 ### Declaration
     function Split : TLinkList;